ravensears/CV/README.md

 ## Raven Reynolds Sears

 I'm an American in London, minus the werewolf aspect.
-I've spent the last year teaching myself, as much as I can, and am now enrolled at Makers Academy! 🥳 What excites me about tech is the many ways to write code, and collaborative it is.
+I've spent the last year teaching myself, as much as I can, and am now enrolled at Makers Academy! 🥳 What excites me about tech: the many ways to write code and how collaborative it is.

 ## Projects